 - You like a variety of landscapes to explore

 - You aren’t worried about traditional tourist amenities

 - You like historical locations

-7. Alcoutim – Best Area to Stay in Algarve Near Rivers
+7. Alcoutim, Where To Stay In Algarve Near Rivers

 After several coastal destinations, we now move inland, to the north-eastern region of the Algarve, Alcoutim.

 Located on the Spanish border, Alcoutim is the Algarve’s least densely populated region, featuring a population of around only 3000 people (the lowest in the Algarve), spread out over almost 360 square miles (the fourth biggest).

 This makes it a perfect place to travel for those looking to get out and experience the country.
 Featuring beautiful green hills and forests, the area’s main attractions include the spectacular Guadiana River and the 13th century Castle Of Alcoutim.

 Much like our previous entry, hotels and amenities are extremely limited but what is available is incredibly reasonably priced.

 - You want to keep away from crowds and tourist spots